// documentation

 Drag and drop

 Your file columns appear as draggable chips on the left side.
 Drag any chip onto a target field on the right.
-The chip "fills" the field, and the field shows a coral pill confirming the mapping (e.g., "Regular price โ [Price]").
+The chip "fills" the field, and the field shows a coral pill confirming the mapping (for example, "Regular price โ† [Price]").

 Auto-Map

 Click the Auto-Map button to have SimpleImporter guess mappings based on column names.
-Auto-Map matches common conventions: "sku" โ SKU, "title" or "name" โ Product name, "price" โ Regular price, etc. You can override any auto-mapped field by dragging a different chip onto it.
+Auto-Map matches common conventions: "sku" maps to SKU, "title" or "name" maps to Product name, "price" maps to Regular price, and so on.
+You can override any auto-mapped field by dragging a different chip onto it.

 Expressions and pills